marcusgia2505/classsExGameInstructions/docs/020_Run_a_ready-made_game.rst

 By pressing start, the lecturer initiates the first stage of the game.
 If a game consists of several stages, the start button for the next stage appears after pressing the start button for the first stage.

 The counter over the start button shows how many participants are currently logged in.
-There is no minimum number of players required to start a game.
+There is no minimum number of participants required to start a game.

 If a game consists of several treatments and / or roles the participants will be placed into treatments / roles alternately.
-If the number of players is not a multiple of the group size, the programme code FindPartnerDecision (see Elements) can be equipped with a random argument, so that no players are excluded from the game.
+If the number of participants is not a multiple of the group size, the programme code FindPartnerDecision (see Elements) can be equipped with a random argument, so that no participants are excluded from the game.

 - During the Game